najerod/aws-lambda-cpp/README.md

 In the following command, make sure:
 - <specify the role arn from the previous step> is replaced with the arn provided by the "aws iam create-role" command done previously
 - specify the name of the zip file by changing <NAME_OF_PROG> (can be hello.zip or encode.zip if you want to upload the examples provided by AWS)
+ - specify the handler by replacing <HANDLER> below, for the hello world app, the handler is hello, and for the s3 example, the handler is encoder

 ```
 aws lambda create-function \